 This course provides the student with the knowledge and skills to safely work in and around an electrical substation.
 Topics include an overview to the substation, substation equipment, wiring practices, safety, maintenance, substation operation, substation construction, and grounding.
-Pre-requisites: All Required

 ELUT 1105 - Introduction to Distribution Engineering